antiSocialNet/antisocial-friends/README.md

     endpoint: endpoint of the pending request
 ```

+### Updating accepted friend status or info
-### either side can update or delete the relationship once accepted
+Either side can update or delete the relationship once accepted
 ```
 POST /api-prefix/local-username/friend-update
   Request Body: (application/x-www-form-urlencoded)